damko/gnome3-plus-i3/README.md

 # Gnome3 plus i3

+## EDIT 2023-09-05

+I'm archiving this projects as it's probably too old to be updated or useful to anyone.
+If you still need gnome and i3, please, look for more recent projects than this one.

+Note: I recently tried [Sway](https://swaywm.org/) and it works surprisingly well.
+Unless you need X for some specific needs I suggest to use Sway without X and without login manager.

 ## About

 By installing this repo your system will be able to load Gnome3 session through [GnomeFallback](https://wiki.gnome.org/Projects/GnomeFlashback) and then the [i3 window manager](https://i3wm.org/).